- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in digital banking, expansion of its SME lending program, and efforts to enhance customer service.
+Recent Initiatives: Recent initiatives likely include investments in digital platforms, enhancements to mobile banking, development of new credit products, and efforts to improve operational efficiency.

 Summary